KhronosGroup/Vulkan-ValidationLayers/docs/best_practices.md

 Best Practices will ideally be run periodically along with normal validation checks so that issues may be addressed in early stages of development.

+Best Practices can easily be enabled and configured using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.
+Or you can manually enable and configure the Best Practices by following the directions below.

 The specific areas covered by this layer are currently tracked in [Github Issue #24: Best Practices/Assistant/Performance Layer.](https://github.com/KhronosGroup/Vulkan-ValidationLayers/issues/24)
 Requests for additional checks can be posted through the same issue, or by creating a new Github issue.